Icikas Meskupas-Adomas: Brief partisan life

 In June 1941, Nazi Germany invaded the Soviet Union and Meskupas, along with many other communists, evacuated to Russia.
 In Moscow, he formed a 15-member operative group that prepared for operations deep behind the enemy line.
 Almost all the men were politically active in the Communist Party or the Komsomol of Lithuania before the German invasion.
 At the time, the communists intended to reestablish the party in Lithuania – they prioritized political work and agitation over partisan warfare.
 The group was split into two sub-groups: Meskupas' sub-group was to be active in northern Lithuania and Juozas Daškauskas' sub-group in southeastern Lithuania.
 Meskupas was eager to depart, even promising to walk the distance, but various setbacks (Battle of Moscow, airplane malfunction, lukewarm reception by the NKVD) delayed his departure to 7 March 1942.
 Daškauskas' sub-group of six men departed on 17 March.

 Meskupas along with nine others was airlifted and parachuted near Bauska, Latvia, about 100 km north of their intended destination of Rokiškis District.
 Two men were killed in a shootout on landing, two others were captured and executed on the spot.
 On 12 March, the remaining six men reached the environs of Nemunėlio Radviliškis and asked a local forester for food and directions.
 The forester later alerted the Lithuanian police which sent seven policemen and four civilians to investigate.
 Meskupas' group was easy to track as the snow had not yet melted.
 All six men were killed in the ensuing brief shootout near Smailiai village.
 Daškauskas' sub-group did not fare better: all men, except for Vytautas Bieliauskas who went into deep hiding, were killed on 11–12 April.
-The Soviets did not know the fate of these men until they captured archives of Lithuanian police at the end of the war.
+The Soviets did not know the fate of these men until they captured archives of the Lithuanian police at the end of the war.